dkleftogi/NEUROSYSMED930_R_workshop/README.md

-## NEUROSYSM930: Practical programming session in R, 4-6 December 2024
+## NEUROSYSM930: Practical programming session in R

+### 4-6 December 2024, Grupperom 9A109bP

 In this page we provide course material (e.g.,sample codes, datasets etc) and other useful information about the practical programming session in R.